shreekumar3d/soib_2023/README-CONTAINER.md

-SoIB container is a concept/package that allows you to run SoIB on any platform without going through the process of installing any dependencies, and with a minimum of privileges.
+SoIB container is a concept/package that allows you to run SoIB on any platform without going through the process of installing any dependencies, and with a minimum of OS privileges.
 You'll typically get this package as as a ZIP file : soib-container.zip

 This file includes everything required to try out a subset of the SoIB computation.